wal-g/wal-g/docs/Greenplum.md

 ``SizeToNextBackup`` is zero for the newest backup and is filled in once the following backup is created.

-A few things worth knowing about the cluster-wide number:
+A few things worth knowing about the cluster-wide WAL number:

 * It is the sum of the intervals the segments measured for themselves, not the WAL archived cluster-wide between two backup finish times.
 A segment finishes its backup-push before the coordinator creates the restore point, so WAL archived in between is counted in that segment's next interval.
 Nothing is lost or double counted along the chain, but the number will not match a naive sum over a calendar window.
 * If the journal of even one segment is unavailable, the cluster-wide size is left unset rather than written as a partial sum, and a warning naming the segments is logged.
 A silently understated number would be indistinguishable from a genuinely small one.